FirstDataUnion/FIDU/README.md

 - Poe
 - Perplexity

-Conversations are stored in FIDU Core and will be available for use in future application layer programs.
+Conversations are stored in FIDU Vault and will be available for use in future application layer programs.

 **IMPORTANT:**
-Currently, the ACM-Manager plugin can only store data if the FIDU Server is running on your machine, and there is no mechanism (yet) to hold data for later use.
+Currently, the FIDU-Chat-Grabber plugin can only store data if the FIDU Server is running on your machine, and there is no mechanism (yet) to hold data for later use.

 ## Installation

-### FIDU Core
+### FIDU Vault

 We currently provide three versions of the pre-built FIDU program: Windows, macOS, and Linux.